bmonews2018/bmonews/en-US/supplier/logistics_delivery.md

 You can update the Delivery status to the Buyers under Order Management.
 Go to My MOL > Order > My Offer > Appointed/ Processing tab > Click Update Status.

-Following are the types of Delivery statues:
+Following are the types of Delivery statuses:

 - Handling
 -	On Delivery